Policy and Applicability

 For recognition of employees, the total amount expended per recognition award, including light refreshments, is limited to the monetary level authorized in RCW 41.60.150 ($200 per individual or group receiving recognition).
 For example, if members of a team are being recognized, the amount expended for the light refreshments is limited to $200.
 Food served at a recognition event is restricted to light refreshments unless the actual recognition award is a meal.

-Lists of attendees or invitees must be maintained by the department.
+Lists of attendee names or invitees must be maintained by the department.

 Off-campus providers (vendors) may be paid using: